sdthomas91/n-g-spmu/README.md

 [View the live project here.](https://sdthomas91.github.io/ng-spmu-milestone/)

 This is the main marketing site for Nina Gazzard Semi-Permanent Makeup and Beauty.
 It is designed to be responsive and accessible on a range of devices, making it easy and accessible for clients and collaborators alike.
+It is a continuous scroll, single page site with a modal pop-up newsletter sign-up.
+It will also feature a modal gallery for mobile users.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>